-The Company is authorised to provide the following Ancillary Services, in accordance with Part II of the First Appendix of the Law 87(I)/2017, as amended:
+The Company is authorised to provide the following Ancillary Services, in accordance with Part II of the First Appendix of the Law:

 - Safekeeping and administration of financial instruments for the account of clients, including custodianship and related services such as cash/collateral management. - Foreign exchange services where these are connected to the provision of investment services.